 Things to Do in Aireys Inlet:

-- The Great Ocean Road Gin Distillery: Visit the tasting room to discover what this award winning craft distiller has on offer en route to the Great Ocean Road 12 Apostles.
+• The Great Ocean Road Gin Distillery: Visit the tasting room to discover what this award-winning craft distiller offers en route to the Great Ocean Road 12 Apostles.

-- Eagles Nest Art Gallery: Located in the center of town, this gallery has a rotating collection of pieces from local and international artists.
+• Eagles Nest Art Gallery: Located in the centre of town, this gallery has a rotating collection of pieces from local and international artists.
 It should not be missed on a Melbourne Great Ocean Road tour.

 Where to Stay in Aireys Inlet: